How Cool-Girls Are Styling Fall's Trendy Scrunchie

 Fashion girls love a scrunchie.
 What was once a throwback look reserved for your Saved By The Bell Halloween costume is fully back in style, seen today looped around the low ponytails of street-style stars and Instagram influencers from Copenhagen to NYC.

-The trend revival still works in our favour — even if you're not jet-setting or sitting front row at Fashion Week — because the fabric-covered elastics are cheap, gentle on the hair, and practical.
-Plus, many designers and brands offer scrunchies that scream autumn, like subtle plaid, luxurious velvet, and burnt-orange ribbons, all of which hover in the hair like plush little clouds.
+The trend revival still works in our favor — even if you're not jet-setting or sitting front row at Fashion Week — because the fabric-covered elastics are cheap, gentle on the hair, and practical.
+Plus, many designers and brands offer scrunchies that scream fall, like subtle plaid, luxurious velvet, and burnt-orange ribbons, all of which hover in the hair like plush little clouds.

-Check out all the trending autumn hairstyles that implement the humble scrunchie ahead, then keep clicking to cop the look.
+Check out all the trending fall hairstyles that implement the humble scrunchie ahead, then keep clicking to cop the look.